Kinto/kinto/docs/api/resource.rst

 When there is no more ``Next-Page`` response header, there is nothing more to fetch.

-Pagination works with sorting and filtering.
+Pagination works with sorting, filtering and polling.

 .. note::